jlangr/utj3-iloveyouboss/README.md

 ## Building etc

 Gradle 8.1 does not yet support Java 20 to execute gradle.
-Currently the Gradle Settings on the project have changed to use Java 17 in order to run Gradle.
+For now, the Gradle Settings on the project have changed to use Java 17 in order to run Gradle.

 ## IDE stuff